About the Role

 21 days of annual leave.

-Ability to work virtually, including usage of Google Workspace, Zoom, etc.
+Strong ability to work virtually, including usage of Google Workspace, Zoom, Bukku, etc.

 Flexibility in working hours (weekends and overnight camps), with flexible replacement leave days and working hours.

-Able to drive and able to occasionally travel and meet in KL/PJ area.
+Able to occasionally travel and meet in KL/PJ area.

 Must be authorised to work in Malaysia.